 When someone signs up for a recurring payment, also called subscription, they agree to be charged a fee at the time they subscribe and again after each period of time specified — until they cancel their membership.

-How Can I Make a Recurring Membership Form?
+How Can I Make a Subscription or Recurring Membership Form?

 The short answer is: simply by writing “Recurring Membership ($100 USD/year)” on a form.
 FormSmarts will understand that the person filling out the form should be charged US$100 each year for a membership called “Recurring Membership”.